 - 1. Masks.
-As cases continue to decline locally and across the country, masking requirements will follow the guidelines of CDC and CDPH.
-Masking requirement will match the CDC community risk level for Alameda County: - a.
-High Risk (red): Masks are required indoors in all District and College locations. - b.
-Medium Risk (yellow): Masks are required in classrooms and laboratories and all areas identified by "Dark Purple- Public Specialized areas" on the Safe Work Practices Zone Maps for each location\.
+As cases continue to decline locally and across the country, masking requirements will follow the guidelines of CDC, CDPH and Cal-OSHA.
+Masking requirement will match the CDC community risk level for Alameda County: CDC COVID Data Tracker: County View - a.
+High Risk (red): - i.
+Masks are required for all individuals, regardless of vaccination status, indoors in all District and College locations. - b.
+Medium Risk (yellow): - i.
+Masks are required all individuals, regardless of vaccination status, in classrooms and laboratories and all areas identified by "Dark Purple- Public Specialized areas" on the Safe Work Practices Zone Maps for each location. - ii.
 Individual faculty, staff and area managers may request that all individuals wear a mask in certain settings.
 Please continue to carry a mask to wear in these situations to protect the health of vulnerable people in our community and respect those who make these requests - c.
-Low Risk (green): Masks are optional in all District and College locations\. - \ Masks are still required in some settings, such as clinical healthcare facilities, and on public transportation. - 2.
-Updates to the masking requirement will occur on Thursday of each week and apply for the following calendar week (Sunday through Saturday)
+Low Risk (green): - i.
+Masks are optional in all District and College locations. - Masks are still required by local health orders in some settings, such as clinical healthcare facilities, and on public transportation. - 2.
+Surgical, paper or cloth type masks (a.k.a., face coverings) must be worn at the times noted above unless both: a) you are alone in a substantially enclosed personal workspace (office,